hyunwoongko/kss/README.md

 #### 4.3) Normalized F1 score

-To overcome the problem of both EM score and F1 score, I propose a new metric named `Normalized F1 score`.
+To overcome the problems of both EM score and F1 score, I propose a new metric named `Normalized F1 score`.
 This can be obtained by the following formula.

 ```